naveen16/NodeChallenge/README.md

 ## Simple NodeJS Web Application

-To access the application visit the following link:
+To access the application visit the following link(hosted on aws):
 <a href="http://ec2-18-236-89-7.us-west-2.compute.amazonaws.com:8080/" target="_blank">NodeJS Web App</a>

 ### Instructions to Run locally